< Back

 An aging schedule methodology is commonly used to estimate the allowance for bad debts on trade accounts receivable.
 Under this method, a historical credit loss rate is determined by age bucket or how long a receivable has been outstanding (e.g. 1-30 days past due, 31-60 days past due, etc.).
 The historical loss rates for each respective age bucket are then adjusted for current conditions using reasonable and supportable forecasts.
 Based on the aging categorization and the adjusted loss rate per category, an allowance for credit losses is calculated by multiplying the adjusted loss rate with the amortized cost in the respective age category.

-Remember, ASC 326 is not prescriptive on a specific methodology and there are others to consider when determining the appropriate method that is relevant to the circumstances.
+Remember, ASC 326 is not prescriptive on a specific methodology and there are other considerations to think about when determining the appropriate method that is relevant to the circumstances.
 It is important to know that the methodology chosen should be applied consistently and should faithfully represent the estimate of expected credit losses in accordance with the principles of ASC 326.

 ASC 326 became effective for most SEC filers in fiscal years and interim periods beginning after December 15, 2019.
 The FASB delayed the effective date for all other non-SEC filer public business entities and for private entities to January 2023.
 While 2023 may seem far off into the future, there is no better time for education and preparation than now.
 A good place to start is our Impairment of Financial Instrument’s Topic Page where you will find a compilation of accounting issues, references, and links to various content on impairment, including our training courses.
-You will also find links to external thought leadership provided by the FASB, IASB, and Big 4 accounting firms.
+If you want to learn more about CECL and other accounting topics related to banks, check out our Banking Industry Fundamentals course collection and start your learning today!

 About GAAP Dynamics